 Pure pumpkin is also an excellent gastro assistant…diarrhea, stomach upset, whatever…..mix it in with some tuna or salmon and they’ll gobble it up – for a better result next time.
 Of course, if the diarrhea persists, more symptoms occur…or if it changes (butterscotch pudding,etc) get your vet to test a sample.
 Importantly, if the dog is not eating/drinking AND experiencing diarrhea – dehydration can occur.
 Be watchful.

-I love natural remedies for other things as well….Bach’s rescue remedy (and there are others) is great for relaxing a puppy or dog is a stressful situation.
+I love natural remedies for other things as well….Bach’s rescue remedy (and there are other Bach flower mixtures) is great for relaxing a puppy or dog is a stressful situation.
 First car ride, first trip, first visit to the vet….etc. a little dropper full in the mouth and in a few minutes…..CHILLED OUT!!!
 (I’ve used it when I’ve felt air sickness during turbulence.
 IT WORKS!!)

 Tobaccum (a natural derivative of the tobacco leaf) is also a great relaxant.
 Some of the pups will get a dose before their travels.
-It relaxes and helps them sleep without lowering their body temperature (like gravol does)
+It relaxes and helps them sleep without lowering their body temperature (like some pharma products do)

 Arnica is a great natural pain reliever, as is Traumeel.

 Most people remedies are fine for dogs….and most food that we eat is ok too….if you wouldn’t eat it – why feed it to your best friend ??!?!